Who can use the 3D printers?

 What file type do I need to send in?

-We prefer that you submit either an STL or an OBJ file for printing.
+We ask that you submit either an STL or an OBJ file for printing.

 What can I print?

 You are welcome to print items that you create in the CrAFT Studio, items downloaded from places like Thingiverse or Yeggi, class projects, personal projects, and much more.
-You cannot print material that contains copywritten images or the work of another artist without their express permission.
-We reserve the right to reject any print job that contains copywritten material or uses an artist's renderings without their express permission.
+You cannot print material that is:

 I've never made an item to 3D print!
 Where do I start?

 That's a great question!
-We have iPad minis and iPad Pro tablets for use in the CrAFT Studio pre-loaded with modeling software and friendly student staff that will walk you through the design process.
+We have friendly student staff that will walk you through the design process.
 We also have a list of software (available often times for free!) we recommend that folks get started with.
+The internet is also a fantastic resource; there are YouTube tutorials on designing items aplenty!

 What program should I use to create my model?